HEAD-QA v2: Expanding a Healthcare Benchmark for Reasoning: Acknowledgments

 \section{Acknowledgments}

 We acknowledge grants GAP (PID2022-139308OA-I00) funded by MICIU/AEI/10.13039/501100011033/ and ERDF, EU; LATCHING (PID2023-147129OB-C21) funded by MICIU/AEI/10.13039/501100011033 and ERDF, EU; and TSI-100925-2023-1 funded by Ministry for Digital Transformation and Civil Service and ``NextGenerationEU'' PRTR; as well as funding by Xunta de Galicia (ED431C 2024/02), and CITIC, as a center accredited for excellence within the Galician University System and a member of the CIGUS Network, receives subsidies from the Department of Education, Science, Universities, and Vocational Training of the Xunta de Galicia.
 Additionally, it is co-financed by the EU through the FEDER Galicia 2021-27 operational program (Ref.
 ED431G 2023/01).
+This research project was made possible through the access granted by the Galician Supercomputing Center (CESGA) to its supercomputing infrastructure.
+The supercomputer FinisTerrae III and its permanent data storage system have been funded by the NextGeneration EU 2021 Recovery, Transformation and Resilience Plan, ICT2021-006904, and also from the Pluriregional Operational Programme of Spain 2014-2020 of the European Regional Development Fund (ERDF), ICTS-2019-02-CESGA-3, and from the State Programme for the Promotion of Scientific and Technical Research of Excellence of the State Plan for Scientific and Technical Research and Innovation 2013-2016 State subprogramme for scientific and technical infrastructures and equipment of ERDF, CESG15-DE-3114.
+Finally, we are grateful to the funding of \emph{Consellería de Educación, Ciencia, Universidades e Formación Profesional (Xunta de Galicia - Convenio para o desenvolvemento de accións estratéxicas de I+D+i 2025-2026).}